nbyl/cd-workshop-demo/README.md

     helm install stable/jenkins --set Agent.Memory=1024Mi,Persistence.StorageClass=standard --name=cd

-Now you can search for the port of the jenkins using:
+To open jenkins in your brower simply use minikube:

-    kubectl describe svc cd-jenkins |grep NodePort|grep http
+    minikube service cd-jenkins

-Pass the resulting port into your browser using the URL http://<minikube IP>:<Port>.
 The user to login is `admin` and the password can be found the command given by the output of `helm install ...` earlier.